Reviews You Can Rely On

 Internal Rechargeable Batteries

 Lanterns with internal lithium-ion batteries were once primarily geared toward avid backpackers and campers, and their battery life and brightness were not much to speak of.
 As the technology improves and more manufacturers jump into rechargeables, these versions are quickly becoming the norm for both experts and weekend warriors alike.
-The top battery life performer for this lantern type is the Goal Zero Crush Light Chroma, lasting just a little more than 7 hours during our assessment.
-For its small size, we were highly impressed with its ability to produce sustained light for such an extended period of time.
+The top battery life performer for this lantern type is the Goal Zero Crush Light Chroma, lasting over 7 hours during our assessment — impressive, considering its small size.

 We never worried about whether our Goal Zero Crush Light Chroma had enough juice.
 It was always ready for go time.